ozyyshr/DGM/README.md

 # Dialogue Graph Modeling for Conversational Machine Reading

 This is the code for the paper **[Dialogue Graph Modeling for Conversational Machine Reading](https://arxiv.org/abs/2012.14827)**.

+**[Here](https://worksheets.codalab.org/bundles/0x3d8355b00e7b44f1b1474a1ddc23f375)** is a codalab bundle link to reproduce our results.

 <h3>1.
 Requirements</h3>